Abrock3/HW-6-Weather-Dashboard/README.md

 ## Credits

+I used bootstrap to help style this page.
 I used a W3 schools tutorial on how to convert unix timestamps into different time values.

-## License
-I am not adding a license to this at this time.